progsource/potcreator/README.md

 ### GDScene

-This module will walk through any given path and check `*.tscn` files for `text = ""`.
+This module will walk through any given path and check `*.tscn` files for `text = ""` and `title = ""`.
 It will leave out texts that start with `~`.
 Besides that everything between the quotes will be counted as a translation key.

 ```json
 {